James Oakley (politician): Pedernales Electric Cooperative

 The Pedernales Electric Cooperative (PEC) is a Texas-based utility cooperative serving 24 counties.
 With 2016 revenue of US$590 million and serving about 240,000 members, PEC is the largest member-owned electric utility in the United States.
 Elections are held annually for three-year terms on the Board of Directors.
 Oakley was elected to the Board in June 2013 and served as Board President for the 2015-16 year.
-Upon re-election, he was selected as Vice President for the 2016-17 year and will not face re-election until June 2019.
+Upon re-election, he was selected as Vice President for the 2016-17 year and could not face re-election until June 2019.

 Oakley's 2016 re-election was contentious, with his opponent claiming he had a conflict of interest between his Board position and his other responsibilities for Burnet County, but he was re-elected easily.
 Oakley developed a contentious relationship with Larry Landaker, the pair disagreeing over changes to methods of election.
 Landaker left the Board in 2015 and now runs "PEC Truth Watch," through which he has campaigned for Oakley to resign or be removed from the Board.